PDP-10/its/doc/DUMP-itstar.md

   wild card.
 Finish with an empty line.
 When DUMP has finished writing the files, type `quit` to exit.

 - Unmount the tape image.
-For KLH10, type Control-\\, and
+Type Control-\\, and then for KLH10

        devunmount mta0
        continue

-  For SIMH, type Control-E, and then
+  For SIMH, type

        detach tu0
        continue